 Set up your Campaign Structure

 Before you can even start designing your first ad, you need to consider the campaign structure.
-The campaign structure is the backbone of how your ads will be implemented.
+The campaign structure will be the backbone of how your ads will be implemented.

 The structure is broken up into three levels which are the campaign, ad set, and the ad level.